Charles Gibson, 1918

 Soak two quarts flint corn in water until it is soft.
 Pound in keco with kecvpe while the corn is soft and wet.
 Sift in a ‘senweskv and separate the large kernels from the fine powder.
 Mix pea hull powder with the corn meal.
 Drop in three or four drops of kvpe-cvfke for flavor.

 Mix with boiling water and form into biscuits and drop into boiling water and boil until cooked.
 It should boil about one hour.
 Beans or sweet potatoes may be mixed in before making into biscuits.

 Serve with fresh pork.

 Native American Recipes, 1996

-When using corn flour (Spanish flour may be substituted for cornmeal) and finely ground purple pea hulls (may be substituted for bean hull powder), prepare in same way except pat the dough balls until thin.
+When using corn flour (Spanish flour may be substituted for cornmeal), prepare in same way except pat the dough balls until thin.
 Cook in boiling water until done, about one hour.

 Marquis Martin, 2006

-Boil water.
-Mix about four pounds masa cornmeal and three tablespoons of bluing in warm water until thin enough to roll into golf-ball size balls.
-Boil until they float to the top.
+Mix about four pounds masa cornmeal and three tablespoons of bluing, add warm water until thin enough to roll into golf-ball size balls.
+Boil in water until they float to the top.

 Bertha Tilkens, 2009